Two Pink Peonies

 • Rice: You’ll need white rice.
 One cup per color you want to make.

 • Food coloring: You’ll need regular food coloring, not gel food coloring.
+I used a rainbow set from Amazon.

 • Vinegar: You’ll need one tablespoon of white vinegar.

-How to dye rice
+⭐ How to dye rice (step by step guide)

 There are printable instructions further down in this post!